ellzmarie/portfolio/README.md

 <h3> Additional Libraries Used </h3>
+In this section, I'll share a list of all supporting libraries and their role in the project.

 <h3> Code Snippet</h3>
 This section will include a brief code snippet of functionality that I'm proud of in a brief description.